remy/vscode-nextbasic/README.md

 ## Video: how to setup your NextBASIC dev workflow

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Hg-Uu4QWK1E" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This video installation walk through is shown on a Mac but is the same process for Windows and Linux: [Watch on YouTube](https://www.youtube.com/watch?v=Hg-Uu4QWK1E&feature=youtu.be)
+This video installation walk through is shown on a Mac but is the same process for Windows and Linux: **[Watch on YouTube](https://www.youtube.com/watch?v=Hg-Uu4QWK1E&feature=youtu.be)**

 ## Features